Jacoblincc/Jacoblincc/README.md

 # 👋 Welcome to My GitHub Profile

 I'm Xiang Lin, a senior at Beijing Institute of Technology.
-I've been recommended to pursue an M.S. in Computer Science at the same university.My passion lies in Natural Language Processing (NLP), Speech Algorithms and LLMs, where I aim to develop innovative solutions that bridge human-computer interaction.
+I've been recommended to pursue an M.S. in Computer Science at the same university.
+My passion lies in Natural Language Processing (NLP), Speech Algorithms and LLMs, where I aim to develop innovative solutions that bridge human-computer interaction.

 ## 🛠️ Specialties
 - **Programming Languages**: C++ / Java / Kotlin / Python